1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 *A LMS15 controller.*

 The operating unit usually is a variant of the Siemens AVS37.294 (so called "ISR Plus" whithin Broetje).

+Usually NTC10k (QAD36, QAZ36) and NTC1k (QAC34 = outdoor temperature sensor) are used as sensors.

 ---